Goddard College Sustainability Entrepreneurs' Grant (GCSEG)

 - Catherine Lowther, Goddard College Faculty Member

-- Calyb Hare, Goddard BA in Individualized Studies Student
+- Calyb Hare, Goddard MA in Individualized Studies Student

 - Chris Pratt, Owner, Open Sash Window Retrofit; Former Goddard College Trustee